nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 If you think this explanation is incomplete, that makes two of us.
 Navigating throught the docs you'll find more examples of the concept, but I couldn't find one that fully explains what this concept means and how you can use it together with the **cascade** (another mapping attribute).
 In the next few lines, I'm going to (try to) do this.

-## Scenario - One to many relationship
+## Scenario - One-to-many relationship

 Let's define a simple scenario in which you have Products and Categories.
 And one Category can have many Products (i.e. a one-to-many relationship).
 In this case, the Database diagram and the model classes should look similar to this: